vedderb/bldc/lispBM/README.md

 (cmds-proc data)
 ```

 Process data byte array with the packet decoder.
 If a full command is decoded a C thread will be spawned that executes the command.
 If the command has a response to send this is done using the event-cmds-data-tx event.
-Spawning the thread will require around 2.6k of free memory (ESC) or 4k of memory (Express).

 The best way to illustrate how to use this is with an example.
 The following code uses TCP sockets on VESC Express to connect to the VESC TCP hub.
 VESC Tool can then connect to this express using the TCP Hub and run all commands as usual.
 It should be fairly simple to adapt this example to for example interface with an LTE modem.